Agile-IoT/agile-security/README.md

 # Including IDM-web in your package.json

 If you want to include the version without PAM, just add "agile-idm-web-ui": "https://github.com/Agile-IoT/agile-idm-web-ui" to your dependencies.

-If you want to use PAM (and have installed the OS library, and are running linux) add "agile-idm-web-ui": "https://github.com/Agile-IoT/agile-idm-web-ui#pam" to your dependencies.

-The only difference between the two branch will be the package json.
+However, keep in mind this installation doesn't integrate PAM.
+If you have a good idea on how to support this (through npm pacakage.json script or any other way, an issue describint how or a pull request with the change would be welcome).

 ## Run the Example